 Amtrak's Saver level fare is its cheapest.
-Saver fares are usually 14-day advanced purchase tickets, web-only fares, flash sales, or other discounted fares for reserved coach or Acela Express business class seats.
+Saver fares are advance purchase tickets, web-only fares, flash sales, or other discounted fares for reserved coach or Acela Express business class seats.
 The supply is generally limited.
-Unlike Amtrak's other fares, Saver fares are non-refundable 24 hours or more after you book the reservation, so you if you opt for Saver you should be sure you are going to take the trip!).
-However, Saver fares can be canceled (BEFORE the train departs) and a credit will be issued for future travel via Amtrak's eVoucher system.
+Unlike Amtrak's other fares, Saver fares are non-refundable 24 hours or more after you book the reservation, so you if you opt for Saver you should be sure you are going to take the trip.
+However, Saver fares can be canceled before the train departs and a credit will be issued for future travel via Amtrak's eVoucher system.

 Amtrak's Value fares are a step up from Saver fares.
 They're more flexible and are fully refundable.
-Value fares can be refunded for a full refund 24 hours before departure.
-If you cancel less than eight days before departure and you're within 24 hours before departure, they are still refundable, but with a 10% refund fee.
-Passengers can also have the refund issued as an eVoucher credit if they want, for use on future Amtrak travel.
+Value fares can be refunded for a full refund up to eight days before departure.
+If you cancel less than eight days before departure and you're within 24 hours before departure, they are still refundable, but with a 25 percent cancelation fee.
+Passengers can also have the refund issued as an eVoucher credit for use on future Amtrak travel.
 Value fares are available on all Amtrak routes for unreserved coach, reserved coach, and Acela Express business class.

 If a Value fare is not canceled before a trip, the entire amount is lost.
-Use it, cancel it, or lose it!
+Use it, cancel it, or lose it.

-They're fully refundable anytime before a trip, with no refund fee or penalty.
+Amtrak's Flexible fares are fully refundable anytime before a trip, with no refund fee or penalty.
 You can even get a refund after a scheduled departure.
 Refunds can be issued back to credit cards or held as a credit on an e-voucher system.
 Flexible fares are available on many routes for unreserved coach, reserved coach, and Acela Express business class seats.

-The basic level of service on the Acela trains is the upgraded “Business Class” from Amtrak’s regular trains.
-Business Class seating is reserved, which means you’re guaranteed a seat.
-Compared to regular Amtrak seats, Business Class seats are wider, with extra legroom.
+The basic level of service on the Acela trains is considered business class on Amtrak’s regular trains.
+Business class seating is reserved, which means you’re guaranteed a seat.
+Compared to regular Amtrak seats, business class seats are wider, with extra legroom.
 They recline and have fold-down tray tables.
-Overhead storage is provided in Business Class (and above), along with reading lights and power outlets.
-First Class seats have all the amenities of Business Class seats, but they're in a separate, reserved car.
+Overhead storage is provided in business class and above, along with reading lights and power outlets.
+First class seats have all the amenities of business class seats, but they're in a separate, reserved car.

-- Wi-Fi.
 Most Amtrak trains have Wi-Fi coverage, although it can be spotty and not particularly good.
 It's usually good enough to download or check email or do some quick surfing.
 But don't plan to watch streaming movies or even streaming music, unless you're willing to put up with relatively frequent drop outs.